Justin-Tan/Justin-Tan.github.io/_posts/2020-07-21-Latent-variable-models-in-JAX.md

 - Automatic parallelization of code across multiple devices through `jax.pmap`.
 - Automatic generation of [optimized computation kernels](https://www.tensorflow.org/xla) through `jax.jit`.

 All the above primitives can be arbitrarily composed as well.
-From my experience, Jax was easy to come to grips with, sharing much of its minimalist interface with `numpy`/`scipy` and is blazingly fast out-of-the-box - switching from CPU to GPU/TPU 'just works', and it is straightforward to fuse your code into performant kernels or parallelize across multiple devices.
+From my experience, Jax was easy to come to grips with, sharing much of its minimalist interface with `numpy`/`scipy`.
+Furthermore, it's blazingly fast out-of-the-box - switching from CPU to GPU/TPU requires almost no work, and it is straightforward to fuse your code into performant kernels or parallelize across multiple devices.

 However, Jax adopts a functional programming, as opposed to an object-oriented model, in order for function transformations to work nicely.
 This imposes certain constraints that may be unnatural to users accustomed to machine learning frameworks written in Python (Torch/Tensorflow).
 Python functions subject to transformation/compilation in Jax must be functionally pure: all the input data is passed through the function parameters, and all the results are output through the returned function values - there should be no dependence on global state or additional 'side-effects' beyond the return values.
 This can be somewhat vexing to those of us accustomed to calling `loss.backward()` in Torch - in fact, there's a [very long list of common gotchas in Jax](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html) associated with this functionally pure constraint, but we'll see that this is not too big a barrier once you get used to it.

-This section is quite long, but implementing and optimizing the SUMO estimator will force us to deal with a surprisingly large cross-section of Jax, together with many, many gotchas (at the time of writing this, as of v0.1.69).
+This section is quite long, but implementing and optimizing the SUMO estimator will force us to deal with a surprisingly large cross-section of Jax, together with a large volume of gotchas (at the time of writing this, as of v0.1.69).

 ## 2.1.
 Defining the IW-ELBO